Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training

+Although BO has been widely applied to systems problems~\cite{cherrypick-nsdi17,autotvm-neurips18,vulcan-nsdi24,baco-asplos23}, it does not fit our setting as is.
+Standard BO targets a single objective, whereas we seek the Pareto frontier of time and energy.
+We therefore design a Multi-objective Bayesian Optimization (MBO) algorithm with two tailored components: separate surrogate models for time and energy prediction, and a multi-pass candidate selection procedure that explores the frontier from multiple directions.

-We train two surrogate models: $\widehat{T}(x)$ for time and $\widehat{E}(x)$ for dynamic energy,\footnote{We use the hat notation to denote predictions, not true measurements.} where $x$ is a candidate configuration.
-Since time is mainly influenced by SM allocation and launch timing and dynamic energy by GPU frequency, the two models are largely orthogonal.
-With these, total energy consumption can be computed as $\widehat{T}(x) \cdot P_{\text{static}} + \widehat{E}(x)$, where $P_{\text{static}}$ is the GPU's static power consumption.
+\paragraph{Surrogate model.} We train two surrogate models: $\widehat{T}(x)$ for time and $\widehat{E}(x)$ for dynamic energy,\footnote{We use the hat notation to denote predictions, not true measurements.} where $x$ is a candidate configuration.
+Since time is primarily influenced by SM allocation and launch timing and dynamic energy by GPU frequency, the two models are largely orthogonal.
+Total energy consumption can then be computed as $\widehat{T}(x) \cdot P_{\text{static}} + \widehat{E}(x)$, where $P_{\text{static}}$ is the GPU's static power consumption.

+We adopt gradient-boosted decision trees (XGBoost)~\cite{xgboost-kdd16} as the surrogate model for two reasons.
+First, XGBoost training scales linearly with data points (versus cubic for Gaussian Processes), allowing fast retraining.
+Second, its tree-based structure handles discrete (GPU frequencies and SM allocations) and categorical (launch timing) parameters well.

-\paragraph{Multi-pass candidate selection.} Unlike typical BO that produces a single solution minimizing one objective, our MBO aims to find solutions on the time--energy Pareto frontier.
-Therefore, we design a \emph{multi-pass} candidate selection procedure.
-Specifically, at each iteration of MBO, we select a batch of $k$ candidates to evaluate next.
-The batch consists of candidates selected based on multiple different acquisition functions, described below, that are designed to (1) cover complementary regions of the time--energy tradeoff space and (2) perform both exploration and exploitation to avoid over- or under-exploring certain regions.
+\paragraph{Multi-pass candidate selection.} Since our MBO aims to find solutions on the time--energy Pareto frontier rather than a single optimum, we design a \emph{multi-pass} candidate selection procedure.
+At each iteration of MBO, we select a batch of $k$ candidates to evaluate next.
+The batch consists of candidates selected based on multiple different acquisition functions that are designed to (1) cover complementary regions of the time--energy tradeoff space and (2) perform both exploration and exploitation to avoid over- or under-exploring certain regions.

-\paragraph{Exploitation with hypervolume improvement.} { The acquisition functions for exploitation are based on the concept of \emph{hypervolume improvement} (HVI), which quantifies how much a candidate can expand the current time--energy frontier toward lower time and energy, as shown in Figure~\ref{fig:design-hv}.
-It can be computed with
+\paragraph{Exploitation with hypervolume improvement.} { The acquisition functions for exploitation are based on \emph{hypervolume improvement} (HVI), which quantifies how much a candidate can expand the current time--energy frontier toward lower time and energy (Figure~\ref{fig:design-hv}).
+It is defined as